 Together with Chinese New Year and the Autumn Festival, they are the three major Chinese celebrations--Dragon Boat is celebrated on the 5th day of the 5th lunar month.
 The celebration began as an event designed to ward off the evil spirits that brought disease and to find peace (in China's very tropical summer climate, diseases can be rampant).

 The holiday is also said to commemorate the death of the poet Qu Yuan who died in 278 BC.
 Qu was a descendant of the Chu royal family, but when the king decided to ally himself with the increasingly powerful Qin family, Qu was banished for opposing the alliance.
+During his exile Qu Yuan wrote a great deal of poetry, for which he's now remembered.
+When Qin finally conquered the Chu capital 28 years later, Qu Yuan committed suicide by drowing himself in the river.

 The local people who admired the poet threw food into the river to feed the fish so that they would not eat Qu Yuan's body.
 The traditional snack zongzi is wha the people supposedly threw to the fish.
 The people then paddled out to in boats to retrieve Qu Yuan's body, which is the origin of dragon boat racing.